AnnaFomina1997/Text-to-Image-Generator/README.md

 ## Project Structure

 ### Fastapi Backend
-The Flask backend serves the frontend application, which includes HTML, CSS, and JavaScript files.
-It provides the user interface where users can input their question and document, and view the generated answer.
+The FastApi backend serves the frontend application, which includes HTML, CSS, and JavaScript files.
+It provides the user interface where users can input their text and view the generated image.

 ### Deep Learning Service
-The deep learning service utilizes the stabilityai/sdxl-turbo model.
-This service accepts a question and a document as input, processes them using the model, and returns an answer based on the content of the document.
+The ML learning service utilizes the stabilityai/sdxl-turbo model.
+This service accepts text as input, processes them using the model, and returns image.

 ### Backend